 Grants are awarded over 4 broad categories - creative arts, community, schools and sport and are typically between £300 and £10,000.
 The Trust provides a programme of grant-giving for Dunfermline and its environs.
 Its main geographical area covers Dunfermline (including Wellwood, Townhill and Halbeath and Rosyth).
 Consideration will be given to projects from outwith this main geographical area (from Kingseat, Charlestown, Limekilns, Pattiesmuir or Crossford) provided that the applicants can provide evidence that their project would alleviate poverty, increase health and wellbeing or reduce loneliness AND if the project will primarily benefit people living in the main geographical area of Dunfermline.
-Applicants must be based in or intending to use the funds for the benefit of this area.
-This can include sports clubs and schools, voluntary sector organisations, clubs and societies and environmental and community development.
+Applicants can include sports clubs and schools, voluntary sector organisations, clubs and societies and environmental and community development.
 Trustees meet every two months and applications can be submitted at any time.